Rivière-du-Loup: Arts and culture

+Infrastructure

 Rivière-du-Loup is a traditional stopping point between Quebec City, the Maritimes and the Gaspé Peninsula.
 The Trans-Canada Highway turns south here, transferring from Autoroute 20 to Autoroute 85 and continuing southwards to Edmundston, New Brunswick.

 There is a ferry that crosses the river (fleuve St Laurent) to Saint-Siméon on the north shore.

 The city is also served by the Rivière-du-Loup Airport (IATA airport code YRI).
 The town can also be reached by Via Rail on the train named The Ocean, between Montreal and Halifax.